ShravanBk5/Cybersecurity/Snort.md

 This line specifies the mode of operation for the DAQ module.
 The <mode> parameter can be one of the following:

-read-file: Reads packets from a packet capture file.
+`read-file`: Reads packets from a packet capture file.

-passive: Captures packets passively without modifying or interfering with the network traffic.
+`passive`: Captures packets passively without modifying or interfering with the network traffic.

-inline: Operates in inline mode, where packets are actively intercepted and processed in real-time.
+`inline`: Operates in inline mode, where packets are actively intercepted and processed in real-time.

 config daq_var: <var>